hanubabe/Tera-CU-porter/README.md

 Drakhan – The Tyrant of Gidd Mountain - !drak

 Kaithan— The King of Crabs   -  !ka

-Secure spot in cu - !ss1
+Secure spot in cu(Near to lavathus on the hilltop) - !ss1

 Spot where there is a choke point  - !ss2